Las Vegas police respond to active shooter report at UNLV, say suspect is dead

 "The suspect has been located and is deceased," the Las Vegas Metropolitan Police Department wrote on social media, after earlier saying, "The suspect is contained.
 This is an active investigation.
 Please continue to avoid the area and watch for responding emergency units."

+The university asked people to continue to shelter in place as police evacuated buildings one at a time.

+A federal law enforcement official told CBS News the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives were responding and offering assistance with the investigation to the metropolitan police.

-A short time earlier, police wrote: "We are responding to preliminary reports of an #ActiveShooter on the campus of UNLV near BEAM Hall.
+Earlier Wednesday afternoon, police tweeted that they were "responding to preliminary reports of an #ActiveShooter on the campus of UNLV near BEAM Hall.
 There appears to be multiple victims at this time.
 Please avoid the area and we will have more information soon."

 The university's media relations department confirmed the active shooter situation, saying that alerts have gone out to the campus.